Documentation

 mixed

-The supertype of all types.
+The super-type of all types.
 Any other type can be assigned to a type constraint of mixed.
 If intelephense cannot determine a more specific type for a symbol or expression then this is the type it is given.
-Because of this, Intelephense also allows mixed to be assigned to any other type constraint as well, effectively turning off type checking for that particular symbol or expression.
+Because of this, Intelephense also allows mixed to be assigned to any other type constraint as well, effectively turning off type checking for that instance.
 To switch off this behaviour you can set both intelephense.diagnostics.relaxedTypeCheck and intelephense.diagnostics.noMixedTypeCheck to false.

 Bottom Type